NFL playoff race: Kansas City Chiefs, Buffalo Bills and Detroit Lions among teams battling for places in 2025 season

 BUT, that stellar record is severely under threat in 2025 as the Chiefs currently sit outside of the playoff picture in the AFC, battling for a wild card spot.

-An overtime win over the Indianapolis Colts in Week 12 corrected a two-game skid and gave hope to a late run, but they've left themselves an uphill battle down the stretch.
+An overtime win over the Indianapolis Colts in Week 12 corrected a two-game skid and gave hope to a late run, but they've left themselves an uphill battle down the stretch after Thursday night's 31-28 Thanksgiving defeat to the Dallas Cowboys.

-Chiefs remaining fixtures: @ Cowboys, vs Texans, vs Chargers, @ Titans, vs Broncos, @ Raiders
+Chiefs remaining fixtures: vs Texans, vs Chargers, @ Titans, vs Broncos, @ Raiders

 - Chiefs' Kelce discusses retirement timeline plans